rodped/WaterConsumptionInvoices/README.md

  **Water Consumption Invoices**

-This program intends to create a record of water consumption invoices, in the prolog language.
+This is a program developed in Prolog language.

+Intends to register invoices on water consumption.